Types of Inline Skates

 Inline Skates for Kids

 As you might expect, inline skates designed for older kids are scaled-down versions of the most popular adult skates.
 They often have adjustable boots designed to grow with your children, prolonging the useful life of each pair of skates.
-That said, not all kids' skates are created equal, and models designed for younger kids may have plastic wheels that can't stand up to use outside a roller rink.
+That said, not all kids' skates are created equal, and models designed for younger kids may have plastic wheels that can't stand up to outdoor use.
 Durability is sometimes an issue for these skates too, so it pays to shop carefully.
 For toddlers and other very young children, you can purchase specialized training skates that come with training wheels and extra safety features to help them learn without getting hurt.

 Aggressive Inline Skates

 On the surface, aggressive inline skates have the same